 Here below is the smoky liquid in the bottom of the bowl.
 Make sure to save this….it’s amazing!!

 Peel the charred eggplant and chop.
-I like the chopping method, because little nuggets of eggplant in the final dip are really nice.
+I like the chopping method because little nuggets of eggplant in the final dip are really nice.

 What you will end up with is about 2 – 2 ½ cups of eggplant flesh- so little compared to the 2 huge eggplants you started off with!

 Strain the chopped eggplant, and let it drain for about ten minutes.
 You don’t need to save this liquid, only the smoky liquid from the earlier bowl.

-- 2 extra large Eggplant ( 1.5 to 1.75 lbs each)
+- 2 large eggplants ( 1.5 to 1.75 lbs each)

 - 2 garlic cloves, finely minced (use a garlic press)